SEND

 Do

-The intervention groups, support, or one to one support is the responsibility of the class teacher with support from the SENCo.
+The strategies, support, or one to one support is the responsibility of the class teacher with support from the SENCo.
 Further assessments may be required and advice regarding the implementation of support may be required.
 The Support Plan regarding Desirable Outcomes will be shared with parents/guardians.

 Review

-The Review will look at the effectiveness of the support and interventions and the impact on pupil progress.
+The Review will look at the effectiveness of the support and strategies and the impact on pupil progress.

 Transition Early Years and Year Six